mekkim/innersourcecommons.org-wiki/Dedicated-Community-Leader.md

 ## Problem

+When starting an InnerSource initiative it is crucial to nominate the right people to lead the communities.
+Selecting the wrong persons and/or not providing enough capacity for them risks wasted effort and ultimatively the failure of the InnerSource initiative.

+Consider the following story.
 Company A wants to initiate an InnerSource initiative in order to foster collaboration across organisational boundaries.
+They have decided to start with an experimental phase with limited scope.
 Management has selected a suitable pilot topic for the first InnerSource community and expects contributions from many business units across the organisation.
 Company A has nominated a new hire to head the community for 50 % of his work time, because he was not yet 100 % planned for.
 After 6 months, the community has received only a few contributions, most of which are from a single business unit.
 Company A replaces the community leader with someone who has a longer history in the company, this time for only 30 % of his time.
 After another 6 months, the number of contributions has picked up only  marginally.
 Company A is no longer convinced that InnerSource helps to achieve their goal of increased, cross divisional collaboration and abandons InnerSource.

 **Review Comments**
-- add summary about underlying core problem present in this story at the beginning (possibly boldfaced)
+- (**Done**) add summary about underlying core problem present in this story at the beginning (possibly boldfaced)
-- add _kicker statement_ after summary to get people interested in the contents (something like a rationale, outcome.
+- (**Done**) add _kicker statement_ after summary to get people interested in the contents (something like a rationale, outcome.
 Example: "avoid wasted effort on InnerSource").
-- add information about initial scope of InnerSource initiative (start small)
+- (**Done**) add information about initial scope of InnerSource initiative (start small)

 ## Context

-- Company A has no prior experience in Open Source or other, community based working models.
+- Company A is a large and old company.
+It has no prior experience in Open Source or other, community based working models.
+The company culture is best characterized as a classical top down management style - it is generally at odds with community culture.
-- Managers in company A are not yet sold on InnerSource.
+- While there are supporters and a sponsor in top level management, middle management in company A is not yet sold on InnerSource.
+- Management has provided a limited budget to fund a part time community leader, only.
 - The initially selected community leader has little or no prior experience with the Open Source working model.
 - The initially selected developer community leader does not have an extensive network within the company.

 **Review Comments**
-- clarify who actually bought in to which extent
+- (**Done**) clarify who actually bought in to which extent
-- clarify how many resources are available to the InnerSource effort (marketing, capacity)
+- (**Done**) clarify how many resources are available to the InnerSource effort (marketing, capacity)
-- add to first context bullet point: traditional companies might not have the right culture for communities to form naturally without much external stimulation and support.
+- (**Done**) add to first context bullet point: traditional companies might not have the right culture for communities to form naturally without much external stimulation and support.
-- clarify size of company
+- (**Done**) clarify size of company

 ## Forces